Keto Fat Bombs with Cacao and Cashew

 Why Follow a Keto Diet?

-The ketogenic diet is a high fat, low carb diet that’s become increasingly popular for a number of health benefits.
+The ketogenic diet is a high fat, low carb diet that’s become increasingly popular for a number of benefits.
 As we explain in our keto diet comprehensive guide, the principle of the keto diet is to eat fat to burn fat.

 By heavily restricting carbs — your body’s primary fuel source — your body begins to burn your fat stores for fuel instead, which produces ketones.
 This state of elevated ketones in the bloodstream is called ketosis, hence why it’s dubbed the ketogenic diet (1).